-If you love home design and beautiful décor, you are likely to have wondered how to distress wood or how to distress furniture.
+If you love the aged rustic look of weathered wood, you are likely to have wondered how to distress wood or how to distress furniture.

-During my DIY adventures, I have tried many distressing techniques on wood and furniture, and finally decided to put my favorites all in on article as a reference for everyone, so you and I don’t have to keep wondering: “Vaseline?
+During my DIY adventures, I have tried many techniques to distress wood and furniture, and finally decided to put my favorites all in on article as a reference for everyone, so you and I don’t have to keep wondering: “Vaseline?
 Sandpaper?
 Vinegar?”

-These techniques are my favorites because they are all super easy, give great results, and don’t require any special materials or tools you have to buy.
+These distressing wood techniques are my favorites because they are all super easy, give great weathered wood results, and don’t require any special materials or tools.
+Each one creates a little different look from gently weathered wood to rustic chippy paint.
+You can choose your favorite based on your project and the style you like.

 I have included videos on each distressing technique and detailed comparison on choosing the best method for your DIY project.